kellannd/langsam418-vr/README.md

 ## Process
 - Clone & open in Unity 6.3 LTS (6000.3.1f1)
 - Load `SampleScene.unity` and press Play
-- Main scripts: `AvatarRoomWanderer.cs`, `MixamoMotionModelImporter.cs`
+- Main scripts: `Music.cs`, `Pinball.cs`, `Wave.cs`, `laptop.cs`, `hinge.cs`, `Rotate.cs`, `ShowText.cs`
 - Tech: Unity, C#, [Mixamo](https://www.mixamo.com), [Meta Quest 3](https://www.meta.com/quest/quest-3)

 The project is a Unity 6.3 LTS scene built for the Meta Quest 3, using OpenXR and the Meta XR SDK for headset and controller input.
-The entire experience lives in a single scene (SampleScene.unity) with all interactions driven by small, focused C# scripts under Assets/Scripts/.
+The entire experience lives in a single scene (`SampleScene.unity`) with all interactions driven by small, focused C# scripts under `Assets/` and `Assets/Scripts/`.

 Each interactive object has its own behavior:

-- Music.cs and Pinball.cs adjust audio volume based on the player's distance to the object, fading sound in as you approach and out as you walk away.
+- `Music.cs` and `Pinball.cs` adjust audio volume based on the player's distance to the object, fading sound in as you approach and out as you walk away.
-Laptop.cs swaps between an open and closed laptop model when the player enters or leaves a trigger range.
+- `laptop.cs` swaps between an open and closed laptop model when the player enters or leaves a trigger range.
-- Wave.cs drives the avatar's animator, switching from a dance loop to a wave when the player gets close. hinge.cs, Rotate.cs, and ShowText.cs handle smaller interactions like rotating props and surfacing labels.
+- `Wave.cs` drives the avatar's animator, switching from a dance loop to a wave when the player gets close.
+- `hinge.cs`, `Rotate.cs`, and `ShowText.cs` handle smaller interactions like rotating props and surfacing labels.
 - The scripts use the same proximity-based pattern, comparing the player's headset position (CenterEyeAnchor) against each object's transform, which keeps the logic simple and consistent across the room.

 ## Challenges & Future Work